 What Is a Death Anniversary?

 A death anniversary marks the date of a loved one’s death.
 While some people look for ways to distract themselves from the anniversary, others choose to reminisce on their loved one's life.
-Some people prefer to follow tradition based on their religious or cultural beliefs.
+Some people prefer to follow tradition based on their religious or cultural beliefs to find guidance on what to do for a death anniversary.
 They might have very specific ideas about how to honor the deceased and how many anniversaries should be observed.

-When culture and religion aren't involved, people have more flexibility to choose how to make the anniversary more personal.
-They might spend the day doing something their loved one enjoyed or sharing memories with others who knew the deceased.
+When culture and religion aren't involved, people have more flexibility to choose how to make the anniversary of the death more personal.
+They might spend the day doing something their loved one enjoyed or sharing fond memories with others who knew the deceased.

 Some people observe the anniversary date as a time to celebrate the deceased's life, while some prefer to reflect, pray, or meditate.
 Everyone deals with grief in their own way.
 Whether it becomes an annual practice or one observed only during the first few years after the death, the occasion often helps a grieving loved one get through the succession of difficult dates in a positive way.

 A death anniversary differs from a holiday in that it marks the specific date that a certain person died.
 Like those holidays dedicated to death, it is also customary in some cultures to celebrate death anniversaries of their loved ones.
 For example, for Hindus in India and Nepal, the death anniversary is called “shraddha.”
-A priest performs Shraddha rights during the first-year anniversary in the home of the deceased.
+A priest performs shraddha rites during the first death anniversary in the home of the deceased.
 Some families prefer to repeat the ceremony annually.

 In several Asian cultures, including those within China, Korea, Pakistan, and the Philippines, it is customary to celebrate a loved one's or special person's death anniversary.
 These cultures sometimes observe similar services at different intervals such as weekly or monthly.